-You’ll be guided you through the basics of how to play ‘ukulele and pointed to some of the most relevant parts of this site.
+You’ll be guided you through the basics of how to play ʻukulele in this mini-lesson and pointed to some of the most relevant parts of this site.
 I encourage you to follow the links depending on what you are interested in.
-You will find lots of information down the “rabbit holes.”
+You will find lots of information throughout the site.

 - It is usually tuned: G C E A (G closest to your face, A closest to the floor).